26 Prediction

 filter(fyear <= 2000)

-fyear error_rate
+fyear | error_rate |

-5 1994 0.130
+1994 | 0.130 |

-6 1995 0.182
+1995 | 0.182 |

-7 1996 0.242
+1996 | 0.242 |

-8 1997 0.512
+1997 | 0.512 |

-9 1998 0.702
+1998 | 0.702 |

-10 1999 0.829
+1999 | 0.829 |

-Based on this analysis, it seems plausible that including fiscal 2000 restatements in the data used to train a model for application in fiscal 2001 might increase prediction errors because of the extremely high measurement error in misstate.
+.
 In fact, the same may even be true of fiscal years 1999 and 1998.
-Examining this question carefully would require more detailed analysis and we put this analysis outside the scope of this chapter, in part because this analysis could not be conducted by our hypothetical analyst sitting at the end of fiscal 2001, because she would not have access to misstate_latent.
-Instead, we will table this issue and broadly follow the approach of Bao et al. (2020), who exclude the data on the fiscal year prior to the test year from their training data.
-That is, for a test year of 2001, we only consider AAERs affecting fiscal 1999 and earlier.10
+Examining this question carefully would require detailed analysis beyond the scope of this chapter.10 Instead, we will table this issue and broadly follow the approach of Bao et al. (2020), who exclude the data on the fiscal year prior to the test year from their training data.
+That is, for a test year of 2001, we only consider AAERs affecting fiscal 1999 and earlier.11

 The first role is that of a regulator, perhaps even the SEC itself.
-The SEC might posit that everything that should become an AAER eventually does become an AAER, but yet want to predict future AAERs so as to focus its investigation and enforcement efforts, perhaps to bring AAERs to light sooner rather than later.11 For this purpose, it would seem sensible to want to predict future AAERs whenever they might occur and calibrate models that best serve that end.12
+The SEC might posit that everything that should become an AAER eventually does become an AAER, but yet want to predict future AAERs so as to focus its investigation and enforcement efforts, perhaps to bring AAERs to light sooner rather than later.12 For this purpose, it would seem sensible to want to predict future AAERs whenever they might occur and calibrate models that best serve that end.13

 The second role might be that of a short-seller.
 For example, McCrum (2022) provides numerous examples of short-sellers being interested in information about accounting fraud at Wirecard.
 One short-seller discussed in McCrum (2022) is Matt Earl, who declared a short position in Wirecard in November 2015 (2022, p.
 95), when the stock price was €46.50.
-Given his short position, Earl might expect to profit if a regulator announced the equivalent of an AAER, as this might be expected to cause the stock price to fall.13 Unfortunately, there was no enforcement release announced by August 2018, when the stock price was at a high of €227.72.14 While Earl’s prediction of accounting fraud was correct, he likely lost a lot of money betting on a stock price fall.
+Given his short position, Earl might have expected to profit if a regulator announced the equivalent of an AAER, as this might be expected to cause the stock price to fall.14 Unfortunately, there was no enforcement release announced by August 2018, when the stock price was at a high of €227.72.15 While Earl’s prediction of accounting fraud was correct, he likely lost a lot of money betting on a stock price fall.
 By April 2018, Earl was no longer shorting Wirecard (2022, p.
 208).
 What Earl could have profited from was an accurate prediction that Wirecard would be subject to an enforcement action related to accounting fraud in the next \(n\) months.
 Because there was no such action prior to June 2020, his prediction that accounting fraud would be revealed was unprofitable.
 Of course, a short-seller is not necessarily a passive participant in the flow of information to capital markets and regulators.
 Earl did produce a report under the name of Zatarra Research and Investigations (2022, p.
-100), but was evidently unable to trigger an effective investigation by regulators.15
+100), but was evidently unable to trigger an effective investigation by regulators.16

 Aside from timing, another set of considerations for our hypothetical users of a prediction model relates to resource constraints and loss functions.
-A model that predicts “fraud” at hundreds of firm-years only some of which are truly affected by fraud is likely to be difficult for a regulator to act on if there are resource constraints.
+A model that predicts “fraud” at hundreds of firm-years, only some of which are truly affected by fraud, is likely to be difficult for a regulator to act on if there are resource constraints.
 If a regulator only has the resources to conduct investigations into 10 firms, then it might want a model that assesses the probability of fraud so that it can investigate the 10 firms most likely to be affected.
 A short-seller is likely constrained by human and capital resources, so may want to identify the firms most likely to be affected so that additional investigation and short-selling can be focused on those firms.
 These considerations can be incorporated into the objective function used in calibrating the prediction model, as we discuss below.

 26.2.3 Merged data

 We can now compile our full data set.
-(Note that we drop misstate_latent, as we would not know that variable when building our model.)
+(Note that we drop misstate_latent

 df <-